-Drive 2nd St. S. in Cranbrook 1 km beyond the Cranbrook Golf Course entrance.
+- Drive 2nd St. S. in Cranbrook, going 1 km beyond the Cranbrook Golf Course entrance going east.

-The 2nd St. will become Mount Baker Road.
-Park on the left (north)
+- 2nd St. will become Mount Baker Road.
+Park on the left (north).

-Access North End; Eager Hills is a grassland knoll that once was a fire lookout tower.
+Access North End: Eager Hill is a grassland knoll that once was a fire lookout tower.
 The easy 1.5 km hike is one of Cranbrook's favourite quick walks any time of year.
 The wide trail to the lookout gains 125 m (410 ft.).
 The viewpoint has good road access, and the view is always a treat.
-Eager Hills features views of the Rockies, Mount Fisher and The Steeples Mountains.
+Eager Hills features views of the Rockies and the valley below.

-College of the Rockies Access; The trails begin behind (east) of the college residence building.
-Trails head into the forest and lead to Sylvan Lake (a small shallow pond)
+College of the Rockies Access: The trails begin behind (east) of the college residence buildings.
+Trails head into the forest and lead to Sylvan Lake (a small shallow pond).